Etiboy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#Shell, permissions
+# Shell, permissions

--0 - Create a script that switches the current user to the user betty.
+- 0 - Create a script that switches the current user to the user betty.